Henderson Castle (Washington, D.C.): Demolition and replacement

 By the 1940s, Victorian houses like Henderson Castle had fallen out of fashion.
 In January 1949, a demolition permit was issued for the castle.
 A dismissive editorial in The Washington Post stated "It is well that this brownstone ghost is at last laid low by the hammers of the wreckers", to which a reader replied "I would suggest to you in furtherance of your love of modernistic architecture, that you make arrangements to have the lovely Washington Post Building...torn down and replaced by one of those slab-sided architectural monstrosities of soulless modernity."
 Members of the public were invited to tour the house for the last time.
 An article in The Washington Post described the scene: "Throughout the day, thousands of sightseers walked the bare hall, trampled the tangles of weeds that were once trim gardens, and marveled at the stark edifice.
 Bamboo from a jungle-like wood beside the castle was uprooted and carted away by visitors.
 Tiles were torn from the fireplaces and tapestry was snipped from the walls."
 A marble bust of John was found in the cellar, damaged and decorated with makeup.
 Regarding Mary's cache of diamonds and other jewelry, Shima said no one else knew about it and he often wondered if they were discovered by demolition workers or sold at one of the auctions.

-The land sat vacant for many years.
 In 1967, the House Committee on the District of Columbia suggested purchasing the site to build a new headquarters for the Organization of American States.
 In 1971, the American Baptist Service Corporation planned to purchase the property to build a 1,000-unit affordable housing complex and a nursing home.
 The plan never came to fruition and five years later, Katharine Graham, daughter of the Meyers and publisher of The Washington Post, sold the property to real estate developer Lawrence Brandt for $1.2 million.
 A 216-unit gated townhouse community, Beekman Place, was built on the site.
 Part of the castle's original perimeter wall and entrance gate can still be seen on 16th Street, starting at the corner of Florida Avenue, proceeding to Belmont Street.
 These surviving elements of the Henderson property are contributing properties to the Meridian Hill Historic District, which was listed on the National Register of Historic Places in 2014.